microsoft/USBuildingFootprints/README.md

 ### What is the coordinate reference system?
 EPSG: 4326

-#### Will Microsoft be open sourcing the models?
-Yes.
-We are working through the internal process to open source the segmentation models and polygonization algorithms.

 #### Will there be more data coming for other geographies?
 Maybe.
 This is a work in progress.